-Retrieving released eggs: Guided by ultrasonography, a doctor inserts a needle through the woman’s vagina into the ovary and removes several eggs from the follicles.
+Retrieving released eggs: Guided by ultrasonography, a doctor inserts a needle through the woman’s vagina into the ovary and removes the eggs that have grown and developed (about 34 hours later).
 Sometimes the eggs are removed through a small tube (laparoscope) inserted through a small incision just below the navel.

 Growing the resulting embryos in a laboratory: After sperm are added, the eggs are allowed to grow for about 2 to 5 days.

 Implanting the embryos in the woman’s uterus: One or a few of the resulting embryos are transferred from the culture dish into the woman’s uterus through the vagina.
 The number of embryos implanted is determined by the woman’s age and likelihood of response to treatment.

 More and more often, additional embryos are being frozen in liquid nitrogen to be used later if pregnancy does not occur.
 Also, practitioners may try IVF using only one egg that develops normally during a menstrual cycle (that is, without using fertility drugs).

 The chances of having a baby with in vitro fertilization depend on many factors, but the woman’s age may be most important.

 The greatest risk of in vitro fertilization is